-I have a love-hate relationship with all the I’m-bored-and-just-want-you-to-entertain-me kind of messages: “What’s up”, “How are you”, “What’s new”.
+I have a love-hate relationship with all the I’m-bored-and-just-want-you-to-entertain-me kind of messages: “What’s up”, “How are you”, “What’s new”, “Hey”.
 On the one hand, it’s flattering as it means someone thinks of me once in while.
-On the other hand, it’s annoying as it leaves me nothing to respond to, and if I do respond, the best it could amount to was some pointless small talk.
+On the other hand, it’s annoying as it leaves me nothing to respond to.
+If I do respond, the best it could amount to was some pointless small talk.
 Take this conversation:

 A: “How are you?”